 Blackwater National Wildlife Refuge currently has four land trails: the Marsh Edge Trail, the Woods Trail, the Key Wallace Trail, and the Tubman Road Trail.
 The trails are open for walking from dawn to dusk.

 Tips for those using the trails: Anyone who visits during warm weather is advised to bring insect repellent.
 Also, the three unpaved trails can get soggy in wet weather, so visitors should wear appropriate footwear if it's been raining.
 The Marsh Edge Trail is closed from mid-winter through mid-summer to limit disturbance to nesting eagles and herons.
 During the fall hunting season, the Key Wallace Trail may be closed periodically for safety reasons.

 Please remember that pets are not permitted on trails, even if on a leash.
-Pets may be walked in the area directly adjacent to the Visitor Center, and may ride in cars on the Wildlife Drive.
+Pets must remain in vehicles while on the Wildlife Drive.
+If needed, pets may be walked in the area in front of the Visitor Center.

 Learn more about the land trails.